Canon 1D vs XS

 Feature comparison: Canon 1D vs XS

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D and the XS are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the XS (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D has a higher magnification (0.55x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Canon XS along with similar information for a selection of comparators.

 One feature that is present on the 1D, but is missing on the XS is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D writes its imaging data to Compact Flash cards, while the XS uses SDHC cards.
 The 1D features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the XS only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS Rebel XS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D X Mark II« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|